Maayan-Moshe/non-parametric-image-registration/README.md

 we introduce an option to smooth according to the curl and\or the divergence of the displacement field.

 My thought is that the only three terms which are:
-* Q in the first spatial derivative of the displacement field (up to linear dependency).
+* Quadratic in the first spatial derivative of the displacement field (up to linear dependency).
 * Positive definite.
 * Invariant to rotations.